anishkny/integrify/README.md

 Firestore allows searching over multiple collections (a.k.a. collection group) with the same name at any level in the database.
 This is called a [collection group query](https://firebase.google.com/docs/firestore/query-data/queries#collection-group-query).

 Integrify allows you to replicate tracked master attributes into (optionally) collection groups linked by a foreign key using the `isCollectionGroup` parameter (see above) in the `REPLICATE_ATTRIBUTES` rule.
+Similarly, you can delete references in a collection group (instead of just a collection) using the `isCollectionGroup` in the `DELETE_REFERENCES` rule.

 **Note:** You need to first create the appropriate index to be able to use Collection Group Queries.
 The first time you attempt to use it, Firebase will throw an error message with a link which when clicked will prompt you to create the appropriate index.
 For example: